Nuffield Health is committed to protecting and respecting your privacy.

 All information you provide to us is stored securely.
 Any payment transactions on our website will be processed securely by third party payment processors.
 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our website, you are responsible for keeping that password confidential.
 We ask you not to share a password with anyone.

 The transmission of information via the internet cannot be guaranteed as completely secure.
 However, we ensure that any information transferred to our websites is via an encrypted connection.
-Once we have received your information, we will use strict procedures and security features for prevention of unauthorised access.
+Once we have received your information, we will use strict procedures and security features to minimise the risk of unauthorised access.

 At your request, we may occasionally transfer personal information to you via email, or you may choose to transfer information to us via email.
-Email is not a secure method of information transmission; if you choose to send or receive such information via email, you do so at your own risk.
+Email is not a secure method of information transmission; if you choose to send or receive such information via email, you do so understanding the risks associated with doing so.